Palmer must pay after dinosaur resort 'conspiracy' claim

 He said ASIC knew about the events for nearly six years "so serious questions" had to be asked about the timing of the charges.

-After claiming a "political witch hunt carried out by successive governments”, Mr Palmer asked Queensland Supreme Court of Queensland to permanently stay the charges.
+After claiming a "political witch hunt carried out by successive governments", Mr Palmer asked Queensland Supreme Court to permanently stay the charges.

 Four weeks ago, Justice Soraya Ryan threw out that bid.